The Working Landscapes Lab explores ways for design to reframe and reshape conventional agricultural landscapes.

-WORKING LANDSCAPES was founded by Forbes Lipschitz in 2013.
-Forbes Lipschitz is an Assistant Professor of Landscape Architecture at the Austin E. Knowlton School of Architecture at The Ohio State University.
+Forbes is Associate Professor of and Graduate Chair.
+Landscape Architecture at the Austin E. Knowlton School of Architecture at The Ohio State University.
 She teaches both studio and seminar courses in landscape planning, geographic information systems, and representation and is a faculty affiliate with the Initiative in Food and AgriCultural Transformation.
-Her current research explores the role of geospatial analysis and representation in rethinking working landscapes, with a particular interest in North American agricultural territories.

-She has been awarded teaching and research grants from the LSU Office of Research and Development, the Coastal Sustainability Studio, and the Graham Foundation for Advanced Studies in Fine Arts.
+She has been awarded teaching and research grants from the the Foundation for Food and Agricultural Research and the Graham Foundation for Advanced Studies in Fine Arts.
+Her research has been published in the multiple peer-reviewed journals, edited books, and has been featured in Landscape Architecture Magazine and Metropolis Magazine.
 Her professional experience in landscape architecture has spanned a range of public, private, and infrastructural work, including a multi-year installation at Les Jardins de Metis.
 She received her master’s degree in landscape architecture from Harvard University’s Graduate School of Design.
 Originally from Little Rock, Arkansas, she graduated cum laude with a BA in environmental aesthetics from Pomona College in Claremont, California.